how to Survive Mountain Biking Down Bolivia’s Death Road

 Not for the faint of heart, the 43-mile long STEEP (like REALLY steep) road through the Cordillera Oriental mountain chain connects Bolivia’s capital -La Paz with a lower altitude city – Coroico.
 The death road in Bolivia starts at a whopping 15,260 feet above sea level where it’s cold and windy, ending in the hot, humid Amazon rainforest.

 For travelers visiting La Paz, Bolivia, and looking for a serious adventure- take a day trip to get your adrenaline pumping as you speed down death road.

 The road twists and turns down towards the Amazon rainforest—and I don’t recommend looking off the side of the road…because it’s a 2,000-foot drop.

 With a name like Death Road, I’m sure you can imagine how it got its name.
 Due to a lack of guard rails, limited visibility, and the intermittent waterfalls flushing away the dirt, the road has claimed a number of lives, including a few tourists.

 There are reports that show upwards of 200-300 people lose their lives on the road every year (numbers are a total of both motorists and cyclists).
 Because of this, the Inter-American Development Bank named it the “World’s Most Dangerous Road.”

 about death road

-Most of the road is around 11 feet wide.
-The road is unpaved and without guardrails so ALWAYS be mindful of this on your journey down.
+Most of the road is around 11 feet wide, unpaved, and without guardrails.So ALWAYS be mindful of this on your journey down.

 The weather patterns bring warm and humid winds from the Amazon to the slopes of the Andes bringing heavy rain and fog—so at times visibility isn’t good.
 We were lucky to be riding on a nice day with great views of the mountains and the 90-degree cliffs we rode next to.